 Portugal is a politically stable country, and the Portuguese are a welcoming and pleasant people.
 Tourism is crucial to sustain Portugal’s complacent economy, and the country invested huge chunks of money in the infrastructure and the training of high-qualified people who work within the sector.
-The popular sightseeing destinations in Lisbon are very safe, with active and respondent police presence during daytime.
+The popular sightseeing destinations in Lisbon are very safe, with active and respondent police presence during the daytime.
 Thus, crime-rates against tourists are very low.
 As long as you remain responsible, avoid excessive drinking and keep your common sense intact, you won’t have a problem.

 Unlike many other European tourist destinations, tourists will not be subjected to continuous financial exploitation.
 You don’t have to drive in Lisbon too; public transport has well-coverage and cheap fares, while taxis are safe and inexpensive as well.
 By the way, English is widely spoken.

-Tourist to Lisbon should beware the high presence of pickpockets in crowded and hefty areas, especially on the tram routes like Tram 28.
+Tourists to Lisbon should beware of the high presence of pickpockets in crowded and hefty areas, especially on the tram routes like Tram 28.
 These shady people are highly skilled but they much rely on opportunistic means, so target tourists who are being negligent.
 While on the trams, keep your valuable items in your visible pockets instead of backpacks, always wear neatly knotted rucksacks on your front, and be as attentive as you can when the stop is nearby.
 Almost always coming from Eastern Europe, these criminals do not necessarily fit in other visible stereotypes.
 They can be casually-dressed women.

 Portugal has a very reformist and tolerant approach to drug use, classifying it as a medical problem instead of a criminal issue.
 While casually roaming around the central Lisbon, you will be approached by people offering drugs many times.
-However, the law enforcement are unable to arrest them directly or deal effectively with them as the mentioned “drugs” they are selling are little more than crushed herbs like marijuana.
+However, the law enforcement is unable to arrest them directly or deal effectively with them as the mentioned “drugs” they are selling are little more than crushed herbs like marijuana.
 Just do not mind them.